martinelias1312/product-preview-card-component-main/README.md

 ### What I learned

-First time with tailwind css framework.
+First time using tailwind css framework.
 I have learned how to use it on simple task with media queries also.

 ## Author